 - Easy and Quick: With simple steps and easily accessible ingredients, you can whip up these scones and glaze in no time, perfect for a satisfying treat on busy days.

 - Gluten-Free & Low-Carb: Embrace guilt-free indulgence!
-These scones and glaze are gluten-free and use a powdered sweetener sugar substitute, suitable for those watching their carb intake.
+These sugar free scones and glaze are gluten-free and use a powdered sweetener sugar substitute, suitable for those watching their carb intake.

 - Easy to Bake: With simple ingredients and straightforward instructions, these almond flour scones are a breeze to make, ensuring you can enjoy a batch of warm, delectable scones in no time!